Gawaboumga/PyMatex/README.md

 # PyMatex

-Parser for only mathematical expression of latex
+Parser which allows to parse mathematical expressions written in LaTeX.